HAVE YOUR SCRIPT READ BY ACTORS IN FRONT OF AN AUDIENCE!

 VIE FOR A CHANCE TO WIN BRAGGING RIGHTS AS THE BEST SHORT SCRIPT!

 NETWORK – AN OPPORTUNITY TO INTEREST LOCAL FILM MAKERS IN YOUR SCRIPT!

-The 2014 Rochester Movie Makers Script-A-Palooza is a fun event to be held at the March 27, 2014 General Meeting at RCTV, Gorham Street, Rochester, NY.
-There will be table reads of registered scripts and at the end of the evening – voting to select the top scripts read.
+The 2016 Rochester Movie Makers Script-A-Palooza is a fun event to be held on March 24, 2016 at our general meeting at RCTV, 6 PM.
+There will be table reads of registered scripts and at, the end of the evening, voting to select the top scripts read.

-In years past, many of the scripts read have gone on to be produced in our Summer Shorts Challenge – either by the writer or in conjunction with another local film maker.
+In years past, many of the scripts read have gone on to be produced either by the writer or in conjunction with another local film maker.